 Any person who commits an offence under the Competition Act is liable to a fine of not more than 10% but not less than 5% of the offender’s annual turnover.
-Where a person charged with an offence under the Fair Competition Commission is a corporate entity, every person who, at the time of the commission of the offence, was a director, manager or officer of the corporate entity, may be charged jointly in the same proceedings with such corporate entity and where the corporate entity is convicted of the offence, every such director, manager or officer shall be deemed to be guilty of that offence unless he/she proves that the offence was committed without his/her knowledge or that he/she exercised all due diligence to prevent the commission of the offence.
+Where a person charged with an offence under the FCC is a corporate entity, every person who, at the time of the commission of the offence, was a director, manager or officer of the corporate entity, may be charged jointly in the same proceedings with such corporate entity and where the corporate entity is convicted of the offence, every such director, manager or officer shall be deemed to be guilty of that offence unless he / she proves that the offence was committed without his / her knowledge or that he / she exercised all due diligence to prevent the commission of the offence.

-Every business enterprise granted a certificate of investment under the Investment Act shall be entitled to an initial automatic immigrant quota of up to five persons.
+Every business enterprise granted a certificate of investment under the Investment Act is entitled to an initial automatic immigrant quota of up to five persons.

-Employers of non-citizens must submit a plan showing when the position will be assumed by a citizen.
+Employers of non-citizens must articulate a succession plan showing when the position will be assumed by a citizen.